tomchalmers/enablement-docs/exercises/1-the-manual-menace/README.md

 ### Part 6 - Jenkins & S2I
 > _Create a build and deployment config for Jenkins.
 Add new configuration and plugins to the OpenShift default Jenkins image using s2i_

-1. As before; create a new set of params by creating a `params/jenkins` file and adding some overrides to the template and updating the `<YOUR_NAME>` value accordingly.
+1. As before; create a new set of params by creating a `params/jenkins` file and adding some overrides to the template and updating the `<YOUR_TEAM_NAME>` value accordingly.

 <kbd>📝 *enablement-ci-cd/params/jenkins*</kbd>
 ```
 MEMORY_LIMIT=3Gi
 VOLUME_CAPACITY=10Gi
 JVM_ARCH=x86_64
-NAMESPACE=<YOUR_NAME>-ci-cd
+NAMESPACE=<YOUR_TEAM_NAME>-ci-cd
 JENKINS_OPTS=--sessionTimeout=720
 ```
-  * You might be wondering why we have to replace <YOUR_NAME> here and can't just rely on the `namespace_prefix` variable that we've been using previously.
+  * You might be wondering why we have to replace <YOUR_TEAM_NAME> here and can't just rely on the `namespace_prefix` variable that we've been using previously.
 This is because the replacement is handled by two different engines (one being ansible -- which knows about `namespace_prefix` and the other being the oc client, which does not).
 Because the params files are processed by the oc client, we need to update this here.

 2. Add a `jenkins` variable to the Ansible inventory underneath the jenkins-mongo in  `inventory/host_vars/ci-cd-tooling.yml` as shown below to create a DeploymentConfig for Jenkins.
 In order for Jenkins to be able to run `npm` commands we must configure a jenkins build slave for it to use.
 This slave will be dynamically provisioned when we run a build.
 It needs to have Node.js and npm and a C compiler installed in it.